GHRoss/PowerShell-Docs/dsc/decisionMaker.md

 Creating configurations means that complex deployment steps are captured as a "single source of truth" in a single location.
 This makes repeated deployments of a specific set of machines much less error-prone.
-In turn, this makes deployments faster and more reliable.
-This enables quick turnaround on complex deployments.
+In turn, making deployments faster and more reliable which enables a quick turnaround on complex deployments.

-Configurations are also shareable via the [PowerShell Gallery](https://powershellgallery.com).
-This means common scenarios and best practices might already exist for the work you need done.
+Configurations are also shareable via the [PowerShell Gallery](https://powershellgallery.com) meaning common scenarios and best practices might already exist for the work you need done.

 ## Desired State Configuration and DevOps